-If you move to another Kaiser Foundation Health Plan service area, you should contact your Group's benefits administrator to learn about your Group health care options.
+If you move to another Kaiser Foundation Health Plan service area, or if you move to an area outside any Kaiser Foundation Health Plan service area, your membership will be terminated.
 You may be eligible to enroll in a plan in the other Kaiser Foundation Health Plan service area.
-Eligibility requirements, benefits, premium, deductible, and copayments and coinsurance may not be the same in the other service area.
+Eligibility requirements, benefits, premium, deductible, copayments, and coinsurance may not be the same in the other service area.